zendframework/zf2-documentation/docs/languages/en/modules/zend.feed.security.rst

 .. note::

     HTMLPurifier is using the PHP `Tidy extension`_ to clean and repair the final output.
-If this extension is not available, it will silently fail.
+If this extension is not available, it will silently fail but its availability has no impact on the library's security.

 .. note::

-    For the sake of this example, the HTMLPurifier's cache is disabled, but it is recommended to configure caching, as it can improve performance of HTMLPurifier.
+    For the sake of this example, the HTMLPurifier's cache is disabled, but it is recommended to configure caching and use its standalone include file as it can improve the performance of HTMLPurifier substantially.

 .. _zend.feed.security.escaping: